Barry Allen (Arrowverse): Critical response

 Regarding Gustin's debut as Barry Allen in Arrow and the potential for a series, IGN's Jesse Schedeen stated his concern: "Gustin doesn't come across as leading man material.
 His awkward bumbling intertwining with Felicity's was cute, but rarely did I get the impression that this character could or should be given his own spinoff series."
 Schedeen eventually warmed up to the character, however, once the "dorkiness and social awkwardness" were downplayed a bit and the emphasis was placed on "his keen scientific mind".

 Grant Gustin as Barry Allen has received positive reviews by both fans and critics, with The Flash being the most watched show in The CW history.
 Since the premiere of The Flash, Gustin has been nominated for 20 awards for his role as Barry Allen and had won a total of 5 of them.
 In 2015, Gustin won the Teen Choice Award for "Breakout Star", in that same year he won the Saturn Award for "Breakthrough Performance" and was nominated for "Best Actor on Television".
 In the following year Gustin won the Teen Choice Awards for "Choice TV Actor: Sci-fi/Fantasy" and in 2017 and 2018 he took home the Teen Choice Awards for "Choice TV Actor: Action".

 Gustin's Barry Allen has been said to be the better Flash, compared to Ezra Miller who starred in the Warner Bros.
 Justice League.
 According to Nick Mangione from Geek.com, "By the time Ezra Miller made his brief cameo appearance in Batman v.
 Superman, we had already seen the perfect Barry Allen".
 He goes on to say "More than heart, more than a perfect embodiment of the character from the comics, Grant Gustin is the one true Barry Allen because his show allows him to be.
 At least at this point, the same can't be said for Miller and the DCEU."

-While the first season received a large number of positive reviews, the latter seasons received more mixed reviews.
-Erik Kain a senior contributor on Forbes indicated that "The first season of 'The Flash' on the CW remains one of my very favourite seasons of a superhero show.
-I maintain that it's among the best ever made, with great characters and one of the most intriguing villains on TV.".
-Kain, however, also states that the show has gone downhill and that "Miller's Barry Allen is better in almost every way than Gustin's, though that's largely because he's not weighed down by CW melodrama.".
+While the first season received largely positive reviews, the later seasons received more mixed reviews.
+Erik Kain, a senior contributor on Forbes, indicated that "The first season of 'The Flash' on the CW remains one of my very favourite seasons of a superhero show.
+I maintain that it's among the best ever made, with great characters and one of the most intriguing villains on TV."
+Kain, however, opined that the show has since gone downhill and that "Miller's Barry Allen is better in almost every way than Gustin's, though that's largely because he's not weighed down by CW melodrama."